Skip to main content

 Program Timeline

-In June 2021, the City completed Phase 1 of its Lead Service Line Replacement Program, investigating and replacing water services at 69 residences.
+In 2021, the City completed Phase 1 of the Lead Service Line Replacement Program, investigating and replacing water services at 69 residences.

 Am I Eligible?

-Type your address in the red search bar below to find out if you’re eligible for this program based on the criteria listed below.
-If you are, click on the Apply Now tab above.
+Download the Service Line Inventory Spreadsheet and search for your address to find out if you're eligible for this program based on the criteria listed below.
+If you are, click on the Apply Now link.

 OK, I’ve looked up my address.
 Now what?